wrcorcoran/wrcorcoran.github.io/_pages/about.md

 Hello there!

 Currently, I'm a second-year computer science student at the University of California, Santa Barbara.
 While I am only a second year, I will graduate early in the Spring of 2025, making me a junior.
-As of now, I plan on getting my master's degree in computer science and heading to industry after.
+As of now, I plan on getting my master's degree in computer science and am unsure about PhD or industry.

 Originally, I'm from Burlington, Washington, a semi-rural farm town about an hour north of Seattle.
 I love the Pacific Northwest and consider it my home, however, Santa Barbara is hard to beat.
 I consider myself extremely blessed to study at a university in such a beautiful place.